babashka/sci/README.md

 ;;=> :foo
 ```

-Note that internally specified namespaces (either those within sci itself or
+Note that internally specified namespaces (either the default namespaces that
-those mounted under the `:namespaces` context setting) will be utilised first
+SCI provides itself or those provides via the `:namespaces` key) will be
-and load-fn will not be called in those cases, unless `:reload` or `:reload-all`
+considered first and if found there, `:load-fn` will not be called, unless
-are used:
+`:reload` or `:reload-all` are used:

 ``` clojure
 (sci/eval-string